You are here

 Lesley C Wright

 Lesley Wright has been director of the Faulconer Gallery since May 1999.
 She oversees the staff, policies and exhibition schedule for both the Faulconer Gallery and the Print and Drawing Study Room.
 She currently supervises a professional staff of five, and a student staff of gallery desk attendants, program assistants and an intern.
-She reports to the Vice-President for Institutional Planning.
+She reports to the Vice-President for Academic Affairs.

 In 2004 she was asked by the Art Department to inaugurate a course on museum studies, taught almost every year, to complement the department’s exhibition seminar.
 In 2012, she offered an interdisciplinary seminar that resulted in the student-curated, collection-based exhibition "Animals Among Us."
 The Gallery offers an internship each semester, in order to more fully bring the gallery and its operations into the curriculum of the college.
-Other student positions in education, gallery security, administration, and the collection are available as well.
+In addition, the Gallery offers other student positions in outreach, gallery security, administration, and the collection.

 Wright serves on numerous committees on campus and in the community.
 She is the Iowa representatives for the Association of Academic Museums and Galleries, and is currently president of the board of the Grinnell Area Arts Council.